Another dot in the blogosphere?

 My first official portfolio was the one I had to create near the end of my Ph.D. programme in 2006.
 It was something portfolio experts might label a showcase and assessment portfolio.

-Collectively, they are what Steve Wheeler might call the PWT with which I create a PLE in order to learn from my PLN.
+Collectively, these are what Steve Wheeler might call the PWT with which I create a PLE in order to learn from my PLN.
 Collectively, they are my developmental portfolio.

 Teaching